total-typescript/total-typescript-book/book-content/chapters/12-the-weird-parts.md

 };
 ```

 While the `sellAlbum` function works, currently the `this.title` and `this.sales` properties are typed as any.
-We could add type annotations to the `album` object to make it more specific:
+So we need to find some way to type `this` in our function:

+Fortunately, we can type `this` as a parameter in the function signature:

 ```tsx
 function sellAlbum(this: { title: string; sales: number }) {